By Karen Augenstein, For The Miami Student

 The PFLAG meeting is open to anyone who is interested, including those identifying with any origin, friends, family or anyone who just wants to be more informed or talk about certain issues.
 All are welcome.

-Senior Eric Moenich is a member of the LGBTQ community at Miami and said he thinks a group like this is an important
+Senior Eric Moenich is a member of the LGBTQ community at Miami and said he thinks a group like this is an important step for Oxford.

 "I am incredibly glad that Oxford will be getting a support system for the local gay community," Moenich said.
 "It is important to foster dialogue among community members and provide a safe space for those looking to better understand their sexuality by talking with others who are just like them."